 Box cutters or pocket knives.

-Students needing any repairs done in their room or wanting to report any damage to school facilities should email their Hall Advisor and the Director of Student Services.
+Students needing any repairs done in their room or wanting to report any damage to school facilities should email the Maintenance Department (firstname.lastname@example.org) and carbon copy (Cc) the email to the Dorm Coordinator.

 Each hall has a Hall Advisor (HA) and Residential Assistant (RA).
 These advisors live on the hall all-year-round, and organize hall events and competitions.